 A.4 Assumptions

 1) We assume the sensors are already in place and their positioning is reasonable.
 A sensor placed near a fireplace would probably show unusual values when it is not needed.
+We also assume they are preconfigured with an ID already known to the system, and it is placed in the correct area.

 2) “Alert” and “Warning” have very different meanings in our system.
 We have an alert when one type of parameter (e.g.: temperature) has a value that is over the threshold.
 A warning is issued when two or more types of parameters are above the threshold, and the manager must be alerted immediately.